Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 Pacifist is our everything

-The utility is designed to work with .pkg packages, .iso and .dmg images, a bunch of archives like .zip, .tar, .tar.gz, etc. In addition, it can also open installation disks (and in our case, any disk with any build).
+The utility is designed to work with .pkg packages, .iso and .dmg images, a bunch of archives like .zip, .tar, .tar.gz, etc. In addition, it can also open installation disks (and in our case, any disk with any assembly).
 In addition, it can only extract certain packages from archives.
-This is the function we need.
+This is exactly the function we need.

 Installing kexts